 2. Lake Seydozero

-Dargavs is the third one of the best tourist destinations in Russia.
-Often called the city of the dead, Dargavs is considered one of the most mystical, mysterious places and best tourist destinations in Russia.
+Dargavs is the third one on the list of tourist destinations in Russia list.
+Often called the City of the Dead, Dargavs is considered one of the most mystical, mysterious, and best places to visit in Russia.
 The area is full of many graves since locals buried their relatives here for unknown reasons in the past.
 Archaeologists have also found wooden burial boats here.
 There are many legends run about the village.
 There are almost no locals in the town.
 There is a hypothesis that the city was abandoned as the locals thought the dead bodies might rise from the grave.
 According to some sources, the region was abandoned due to a plague.
 Be sure to visit this area when you travel to Russia to witness the village’s secrets and the vibes it spreads.

 Located in the north of Russia, the White Sea shall be probably called a mysterious world with its dark and deep waters.
 The White Sea, surrounded by the Kola Peninsula, has many islands.
 Solovetsky Archipelago is one of them.
-There is has six months of night and six months of Day on the island, which makes it so exciting and mysterious.
-So if you want to experience endless days and nights, you shall definitely include this place to your travel bucket list.
+There are six months of night and six months of day on the island, which makes it so exciting and mysterious.
+So if you want to experience endless days and nights, you shall definitely include this place on your travel bucket list.
 You may be surprised to know that there is accommodation in such a remote and mysterious place.
 The owner of the island, the monastery, offers you two days of free housing.
-Solevetsky Island is considered by the public to be one of the essential places protected by UNESCO in Russia.
+Solovetsky Islands is considered as one of the essential places protected by UNESCO in Russia.

 5. Lena Pillars